thebrownproject/raglit-fixed-mcp/README.md

 ## Features

-- **MCP Compliant**: Implements the Model Context Protocol for standardized communication.
+- **MCP Compliant**: Implements the Model Context Protocol for standardised communication.
 - **PostgREST Integration**: Specifically designed to work with PostgREST endpoints for database interaction.
 - **Document Ingestion**: Chunks documents, generates OpenAI embeddings, and sends them to a PostgREST backend for storage in a PostgreSQL database.
 - **Semantic Search**: Searches for relevant document chunks based on semantic similarity using `pgvector` capabilities, exposed via a PostgREST RPC function.